amr-salah92/In-Drive-App-Comprehensive-Business-Analysis-Performance-Review/README.md

 ## Technical Details

 **Programs Used**:
-- PostgreSQL for data extraction and initial aggregation due to its handling of relational data and complex queries

 - Python (Pandas, NumPy) for data transformation and cleaning, leveraging their robust data manipulation capabilities
-- Tableau for visualization and dashboard creation thanks to its interactive capabilities and user-friendly interface
+- Power bi for visualization and dashboard creation thanks to its interactive capabilities and user-friendly interface
-- Excel for preliminary data inspection and stakeholder reporting because of its widespread accessibility

-The SQL queries used to inspect and clean the data for this analysis can be found [here](https://example.com/sql-queries).
+The Python queries used to inspect and clean the data for this analysis can be found [here](https://example.com/sql-queries).

-Targeted SQL queries regarding various business questions can be found [here](https://example.com/business-queries).

-An interactive Tableau dashboard used to report and explore trends can be found [here](https://example.com/tableau-dashboard).
+An interactive Power bi dashboard used to report and explore trends can be found [here](https://example.com/tableau-dashboard).

-## Assumptions and Caveats

-1. **September 2025 Anomaly**: The -903K SAR wallet transaction was treated as a data error for trend analysis purposes, but this assumption requires validation through financial system audit.

-2. **Inactive User Definition**: Users were classified as inactive based on lack of trip activity for 90 days, which may not account for seasonal usage patterns.

-3. **City Profitability Calculation**: Margin calculations assumed consistent operational costs across cities, which may not reflect actual geographic cost variations.

-4. **Promotion ROI Calculation**: ROI was calculated based on immediate trip revenue without considering customer lifetime value, potentially overstating effectiveness.

-5. **Driver Rating Interpretation**: Rating analysis assumed consistent rating behavior across user segments, though cultural factors may affect rating tendencies.